OpenVZ/libprlcommon/README.md

 - PrlDataSerializer - data serializer/deserializer;
 - PrlUuid - a wrapper for Virtuozzo uuids generation;
 - Std - set of simple common headers.
+- TestsUtils - Common utils used at all dispatcher API tests suites classes.

 How to install
 --------------